Skip to content

 What will happen next?

-We will write to you within two working days acknowledging your complaint and enclosing a copy of this procedure.
+We will write to you within two working days acknowledging your complaint, enclosing a copy of this procedure.

-We will then investigate your complaint.
-This will normally involve reviewing your complaint, your file and other relevant documents and speaking to the member of staff who has acted for you.
+We will investigate your complaint.
+This will normally involve reviewing your complaint, reviewing your file and other relevant documents and speaking to the member of staff who has acted for you.

 We may need to ask you for further information or documents.
 If so, we will ask you to provide the information within a specific period of time.